image3.png

 For children with Down syndrome, cognitive therapy can help improve their self-esteem and confidence.
 This can be done by working with the child to identify and challenge negative thoughts about their abilities, and then replacing them with more positive, accurate beliefs.
 For example, if a child with Down syndrome believes that they are not good at anything, a therapist might help them identify their strengths and accomplishments, and then encourage them to focus on these positive qualities.

-For children with autism, cognitive therapy can help improve social skills and communication.
+For children with autism, (CT) can help improve social skills and communication.
 This can be done by teaching children how to interpret social cues and respond appropriately.
 For example, a therapist might work with a child with autism to develop strategies for initiating and maintaining conversations, and for recognizing and responding to the emotions and needs of others.

 Cognitive therapy can also help children with Down syndrome and autism manage stress and anxiety.
 This can be done by teaching them relaxation techniques, such as deep breathing and visualization, and by helping them develop coping strategies for dealing with challenging situations.